Your guide to commercial space travel in 2018

 Rocket startups take to the skies

-A number of fledgling rocket companies with space ambitions -- including Richard Branson's Virgin Orbit and an Australian firm called Rocket Lab -- plan to start launching satellites into orbit sometime this year.
+A number of fledgling rocket companies with space ambitions -- including Richard Branson's Virgin Orbit and a New Zealand firm called Rocket Lab -- plan to start launching satellites into orbit sometime this year.

 The price of satellites has fallen drastically as technology has evolved, and more entities -- from major corporations to high schools to a podcast team -- have grown interested in putting satellites in space.